fuzzdb-project/fuzzdb/README.md

-FuzzDB helps dynamic application security testing uncover more issues.
-It's the first and most comprehensive open dictionary of fault injection patterns, predictable resource locations, and regex for analyzing server responses.
+FuzzDB was created to increase the likelihood of causing and idantifying conditions of security interest through dynamic application security testing.
+It's the first and most comprehensive open dictionary of fault injection patterns, predictable resource locations, and regex for matching server responses.

 **Attack Patterns -**
 FuzzDB contains comprehensive lists of [attack payload](https://github.com/fuzzdb-project/fuzzdb/tree/master/attack) primitives for fault injection testing.